New Start-Up/Existing Business Loans With Centrelink benefits

 Are there grants or business loans suitable for Centrelink recipients starting a business?

-There are different types of non-refundable Centrelink business grants for startups, which are free money provided by the Australian government.
+There are various types of non-refundable Centrelink business grants for startups, which are forms of free money provided by the Australian government.
 Still, these types of grants are often very competitive and have strict eligibility criteria, such as:

 • NEIS is a self-employment program for new businesses.